-The 2019 Sustainability Report was prepared in accordance with the streamlined October 2016 Global Reporting Standards.
-The 2019 Sustainability Report incorporates a self-assessment of Fiscal 2019 performance and sets targets for 2020 against the applicable Mining Association of Canada "Toward Sustainable Mining" indicators.
-It also integrates the United Nations' 17 Sustainable Development Goals into our sustainability performance for the first time.
+The 2020 Sustainability Report is being prepared in accordance with the Global Reporting Initiative's Global Reporting Standards.
+The 2020 Sustainability Report will incorporate a self-assessment of Fiscal 2020 performance and sets targets for 2021 against the applicable and updated Mining Association of Canada "Toward Sustainable Mining" indicators.
+It also integrates the applicable United Nations' 17 Sustainable Development Goals into our sustainability performance for the second year.
 Notably, Avalon completed risk assessments and updated all Emergency Response Plans for the sites where work was completed during the fiscal year.
 All work programs at project sites were completed without environmental or health and safety incidents.
+A risk assessment was completed related to the COVID 19 pandemic and detailed office re-opening procedure were develop and training completed for all employees.
+The office is largely closed in the short term and employees are largely working from home.
+No COVID 19 related illnesses have been reported.

-In addition to the Company's safety performance, the report includes many other accomplishments such as community outreach, and metallurgical process improvements that contribute to improved environmental performance.
+In addition to the Company's safety and environmental performance in the field, the report includes many other accomplishments such as community outreach, and metallurgical process improvements that contribute to improved environmental performance.
 Avalon is committed to working closely with its Indigenous partners to create lasting economic and social benefits in the communities.
-Dialogue is ongoing with Wabaseemoong Independent Nations ("WIN") and Métis Nation of Ontario with respect to the Separation Rapids Lithium Project, and was recently initiated with new Eabametoong First Nation Chief, Chief Harvey Yesno for the Lilypad Cesium-Tantalum Project.
+Dialogue is ongoing with Wabaseemoong Independent Nations ("WIN") and Métis Nation of Ontario with respect to the Separation Rapids Lithium Project, and was re-started with new Eabametoong First Nation Chief, Chief Harvey Yesno for the Lilypad Cesium-Tantalum Project.
 During the Quarter the Company made a donation to secure a supply of hand sanitizer for Eabametoong First Nation to assist the community in managing the risk of spreading the COVID-19 virus to its members.
+Avalon has an MOU with the Chapleau Cree First Nation regarding work at the Warren Township Anorthosite project, and with the Wabaseemoong Independent Nation at Separation Rapids and agreements with the Deninu K'ue First Nation ("DKFN") and the Northwest Territory Métis Nation ("NWTMN") at the